Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/authentication.md

 # Getting a Jetpack Partner access token

 When you become a Jetpack partner, we will provide you with your partner ID and a secret key.
-Typically you just pass these values directly in to the `bin/partner-provision.sh` and `bin/partner_cancel.sh` scripts.
-But, when calling the WordPress.com API directly, you'll first need to get an access token with for your partner ID with a scope of `jetpack-partner`.
+Previously, you would have just passed these values directly in to the `bin/partner-provision.sh` and `bin/partner_cancel.sh` scripts, but those are now deprecated, so the only option is to call the API directly.
+To do so, you'll first need to get an access token with for your partner ID with a scope of `jetpack-partner`.

-To do that, you'll make a `POST` request to the `https://public-api.wordpress.com/oauth2/token` endpoint passing with the request parameters mentioned below.
+To get a token, you'll make a `POST` request to the `https://public-api.wordpress.com/oauth2/token` endpoint passing with the request parameters mentioned below.

 A successful response will include a JSON object with several keys.
 We are specifically interested in the `access_token` key, so be sure to grab that.